jhfatehi/pisql-server/README.md

    `$ mysql -u bob -p`

 ### use mysql through ssh tunnel from client
 1. The phrase after '-L' is in the format 'local_socket:host:hostport'.
 This binds localhost (127.0.0.1) port 3306 (the default MySQL port) from serverpi to the client's port 3307.
 The '-N' means 'Do not execute a remote command.
 This is useful for just forwarding ports.'
 This will open the tunnel.
 If the terminal window is closed the tunnel will also close.
-I am using port 3307 on the client instead of 3306 incase there is a local mysql server running on client which is using port 3306.
+I am using port 3307 on the client instead of 3306 in case there is a local mysql server running on client which is using port 3306.
 Use the 'pi' user password when prompted.

     `$ ssh pi@serverpi -L 3307:127.0.0.1:3306 -N`

-1. If you do not have a MySQL clinet installed do it now.
+1. If you do not have a MySQL client installed do it now.

    `$ sudo apt install mariadb-client`